tiprankstipranks

 If we are unable to adapt our business to the continued shift to direct-to-consumer, our business may be harmed.

-Part of our strategy is to build lifelong relationships with our consumers through direct-to consumer relationships created through ecommerce, social media, digital games and services.
-If we are unable to effectively connect with consumer through these channels, or business may be harmed.
+Part of our strategy is to increase our reach with our consumers through direct-to consumer relationships created through ecommerce, social media, digital games and services.
+If we are unable to effectively connect with consumers through these channels, our business may be harmed.
 Similarly, if our technology and systems used to support direct-to-consumer order processing are not effective, our ability to deliver products on time on a cost-effective basis may be adversely affected.
 Failure to continue to adapt our systems and supply chain and successfully fulfill ecommerce sales could harm our business.

 Tech & Innovation